-Bylaws of the Greater Pittsburgh Cluster of Unitarian Universalist Churches (Unitarian Universalists of Greater Pittsburgh)
+Bylaws of the Unitarian Universalists of Greater Pittsburgh

 Article I. Purpose Statement

-The purpose of the Greater Pittsburgh Cluster of Unitarian Universalist Churches, hereinafter known as the Cluster, is to support its member congregations by working together to achieve a common goal of promoting Unitarian Universalism.
+The purpose of the Unitarian Universalists of Greater Pittsburgh is to support its member congregations and people who affirm the principles of Unitarian Universalism and identify as Unitarian Universalists by working together to achieve a common goal of promoting Unitarian Universalism.

 Article II.
 Membership

-The Cluster consists of Unitarian Universalist Association (UUA) member congregations, located in proximity to Pittsburgh, Pennsylvania and within the tri-state area of western Pennsylvania, eastern Ohio and northern West Virginia.
-Member congregations are classified as Active or Inactive depending upon whether they have paid their assessed Cluster dues in the preceding fiscal year of the Cluster.
+The Unitarian Universalists of Greater Pittsburgh consists of Unitarian Universalist Association (UUA) member congregations, located in proximity to Pittsburgh, Pennsylvania and within the tri-state area of western Pennsylvania, eastern Ohio and northern West Virginia, also known by the UUA as the Pittsburgh Cluster, or "Cluster."
+Member congregations are classified as active or inactive depending upon whether they have paid their assessed dues in the preceding fiscal year.
 Inactive congregations may be dropped from membership if they remain inactive for 3 years.

 Article III.
 Governance

-1. The member congregations of the Cluster are to elect or appoint delegates to the Cluster assembly.
-These delegates will elect a Board of Directors consisting of 7 members.
-Members of the Board of Directors, hereinafter called the Board or Directors, are empowered to act on behalf of the Cluster to execute policies adopted by the Cluster membership, implement a mission statement and govern all the affairs of the Cluster during all adjournments, consistent with the policy directives.
+A. Board of Directors: The member congregations of the will be represented at each Annual Meeting by delegates chosen by the Member Congregations for the purpose of electing a Board of Directors, which shall consist of 7 members.
+Members of the Board of Directors, hereinafter called the Board, are empowered to act on behalf of execute policies adopted by the membership, implement a mission statement and govern all the affairs.

-2. The Board is responsible for establishing and implementing objectives and programs that further the purpose of the Cluster.
+B. The Board is responsible for establishing and implementing objectives and programs that further the purpose and mission.

-3. The Board is to elect officers from among its members.
+C. The Board is to elect officers from among its members.
 The officers are: president, vice-president, secretary, and treasurer.

-4. To fulfill its duties, the Board may, at its discretion, contract for services; employ personnel and determine their functions and remuneration; adjust line item budget allocations to stay within the overall approved budget; appoint committees to carry out the Cluster's mission; and declare a vacancy in its membership should any Board member fail to attend three consecutive meetings, and appoint a successor to serve until the next annual meeting.
+D. To fulfill its duties, the Board may, at its discretion, contract for services; employ personnel and determine their functions and remuneration; adjust line item budget allocations to stay within the overall approved budget; appoint committees to carry out the mission; and declare a vacancy in its membership should any Board member fail to attend three consecutive meetings.

 Article IV.
 Terms of Office for Directors and Officers